DragonComputer/Dragonfire/README.md

 Dragonfire does following tasks for each separate command, respectively:

- - Search across the built-in functions of Dragonfire
+ - Search across the built-in commands of Dragonfire
  - Explore A.L.I.C.E.
 AIML
  - Run Wikipedia Answering Machine

 ### Version

-0.5.4
+0.5.6

 ### Installation